 3. Root Chakra Asanas – Malasana

-The squatting pose can help improve digestion (by massaging abdominal organs) and strengthen legs, core muscles, wrists, and hands if done correctly.
+If done correctly, squatting can help improve digestion (by massaging abdominal organs) and strengthen the legs, core muscles, wrists, and hands.

 This asana is called a squat, but it’s not as simple as that.
-You’ll be bending down with your knees and twisting your torso to the left and then to the right.
+You’ll bend down with your knees and twist your torso to the left and right.

 To do it:

 - Begin by standing straight and tall with feet together.

 - Bend your knees as if you were about to sit on a chair, but keep your heels off the ground.

 - While keeping your back straight, twist from side to side like a teeter-totter; this will help loosen up your spine.

 - Now, slowly lower yourself into the squat position by bending at the knees and hips until they form 90-degree angles (more or less).